Terrible one-star funny book reviews for your Kindle book are not as bad as you think.

-In a perverse sense, a book needs a couple of bad reviews to validate the credibility of all the other good reviews a book receives.
+In a perverse sense, a book needs a couple of bad reviews from honest reviewers to validate the credibility of all the other good reviews a book receives.

 In reading 34% of this book I have documented 17 typos, and I stopped counting all the incomplete sentences in the first 10%.